 Fear might be there out of sense of loss of control.
 It is not easy to bare to being so 'silent' that it might be unbearable at first.
 Light lifts you up.
 Darkness requires a surrendering.
 A trust.

 It can be challenging to see darkness all around.
 The invitation is to let darkness enter your eyes and your being.
 And as you stare into the vacuum, let it stare back at you.

 This meditation is practiced with open eyes to consciously look into the dark and to invite it in.

 3. Be with it.

 Entering darkness in this experience has the potential to empty you of all negative darkness.
 This is a very deep phenomenon.
 It is difficult to find real darkness with the unreal light everywhere.
 Even our darkness is polluted as we're not used to going back to a state of mystery.
 To be in a place and setting that is dedicated to purely feel darkness, is a rare thing.
 Try to be fully with it.
 Be curious to what happens when darkness absorbs and dissolves the noise and gradually offers the potential of profound peace and relaxation.

 The group will be guided to come back with weavings of sound healing.
 We will integrate the experience through a sharing or silent time to meditate and further observe and integrate the workings of this powerful practice.

 The model I offer serves all levels.
 From someone completely new to meditation, to teachers and practitioners who can enter their own deep inner work in order to serve others.

 Darkness Meditation can be a very profound experience.
 I am very humbled and grateful to share this meditation and the practice of exploring our inner and outer realities from the unknown, which is part of all the work within Open Up.

 Open Up offers a monthly Darkness Meditation in Soho House Amsterdam for its members.
 It can also be requested for private events.
-For enquiries of a Darkness Meditation for your organisation or team, please get in touch. email@example.com
+For enquiries of a Darkness Meditation for your organisation or team, please get in touch and write an email to: email@example.com